latest nhpb_banner 1__compressed2

 Financial help from Mid-Michigan Community Action Agency

-If a family is going to have their heat shut off or lose their power, then emergency heating and utility bill assistance may be available.
+If a family is going to have their heat shut off or lose their power, then emergency heating and utility bill assistance may be available from MMCAA.
 The agency can provide, and even help deliver, fuel oil to homes.
 In some cases they can provide financial aid to pay a bill.

-The Weatherization Program is a form of home energy efficiency that offers households a free, one-time service that lasts as long as they continue to own the home.
+The Weatherization Program from Mid Michigan Community Action is a form of home energy efficiency that offers households a free, one-time service that lasts as long as they continue to own the home.
 It can provide for improvements such as foundation insulation; extra wall insulation; air leakage reduction; installation of smoke detectors; additional attic insulation and ventilation as well as dryer venting.

-Homeless Assistance and Eviction Prevention resources are administered from Mid-Michigan Community Action Agency.
+Help for the homeless and Eviction Prevention resources are administered from Mid-Michigan Community Action Agency.
 The non-profit has programs and case management services for currently homeless individuals and families, those that owe back rent, and people in danger of eviction.
 Funds can be in the form of loans, or using federal ESG resources, a cash grant could be paid out.
+The organization also has details on various local MI rental assistance programs.

-The Outreach offices may have emergency rental assistance, shelter or motel vouchers, assistance to pay for security deposits, and case management.
-Other eviction prevention programs, including maybe even loans, may be available for housing expenses.
+• The MMCAA Outreach offices may have emergency rental assistance, shelter or motel vouchers, assistance to pay for security deposits, and case management.
+The programs are county specific, for example with the Midland and Bay County offices only support local residents.

-Short term financial help or referrals is available from a number of resources.
-They include partners such as the Salvation Army, the Emergency Food and Shelter Program, Lend a Hand, Community Food and Nutrition, Share the Warmth, and even local donations.
+Short term financial help with other bills or referrals is available from a number of community action affiliated resources.
+They include partners such as the Salvation Army, the Emergency Food and Shelter Program, Lend a Hand, Share the Warmth, and even local donations.
 These are all used by MMCA to provide for emergency assistance to the less fortunate.

-Whiles resources may vary by season and change from year to year, this may be free food, clothing, or loans for certain expenses.
-Other aid from the non-profit can include medications, rental or utility bill assistance, or even gasoline / transportation.
+• Whiles resources may vary by season and change from year to year, this may be free food, clothing, or loans for certain expenses.
+Other aid from the non-profit can include medications, rental or utility bill assistance (in addition to the housing resources listed above), or even gasoline / transportation.

 Women, Infants, and Children (WIC) is a form of Food and Nutrition.
 Clients can get free, fresh nutritious foods such as whole grains, fruits and vegetables and baby formula.
-The non-profit will also offer nutrition education and other programs.
+The non-profit will also offer nutrition education and other programs including information on how to save money when grocery shopping.
 They may be Education Jump-start, which will give each child ages 3-4 a preschool Tool Tote filled with school readiness materials.
 There may also be formula and sippy cups offered to children and their families.

-Mid-Michigan Community Action Agency also offers other Food Assistance Programs.
+Mid-Michigan Community Action Agency helps people facing hunger.
+The non-profit also offers other Food Assistance Programs.
 They operate a so called commodity service that is free to families with children under 6 as well as help seniors ages 60 and over.
 The program will help them by providing a box of grocery or food items once a month.
 If you are struggling to feed your family and need emergency assistance, clients can get a monthly box of essentials.
 To learn more or apply for aid, call your county's Outreach office as indicated below.
-They can also offer referrals and advice.

 Job development, education, and MMCAA foreclosure assistance